Perturbation-theory informed integrators for cosmological simulations: Perturbation-theory informed integration schemes

 \subsection{New Zel'dovich-consistent integrators}

 Proposition~\ref{prop:characterisation_of_zeldovich_consistency} allows us to easily construct new Zel'dovich-consistent schemes (at the price of giving up exact symplecticity), to which we will turn our attention now.
 A requirement that we clearly need to satisfy when doing so is to ensure the second-order convergence of the new integrators to the correct solution.
-Therefore, let us expand $p_\text{{Symplectic 2}}$ in a Taylor series w.r.t. $\Delta D$, which yields
+Therefore, let us expand $p_\text{{Symplectic~2}}$ and $q_\text{{Symplectic~2}}$ in a Taylor series w.r.t.\ $\Delta D$, which yields

 where $F$ and its derivatives are evaluated at $D$ (which we omitted here in order to avoid excessive notation).
-Once a function $p(\Delta D, D)$ is specified, $q(\Delta D, D)$ immediately follows from Eq.~\eqref{eq:zeldovich_consistency_condition}, for which reason it is sufficient to consider $p$ when constructing new Zel'dovich-consistent schemes.
-We will build our new schemes ensuring that their associated coefficient function $p$ agrees with $p_\text{Symplectic 2}$ up to second order to achieve second-order convergence.
+As it turns out, in order to construct second-order convergent Zel'dovich-consistent schemes, it is sufficient to consider $p(\Delta D, D)$ and to define $q(\Delta D, D)$ according to Eq.~\eqref{eq:zeldovich_consistency_condition}, as the following proposition shows: